eMedicine Specialties > Plastic Surgery > Body Contouring

 Excessive application can result in "micromaceration" and fragmentation of connective tissues.
 Ultrasonic energy application at amplitudes and frequencies used in lipoplasty is reasonably selective for adipose tissue.

-Most plastic surgeons with experience with UAL have reported better results with less fatigue in treating fibrous areas, such as gynecomastia, the back, upper abdomen, and posterior hip rolls.
-(For more information on the management of gynecomastia, please see this CME activity on Medscape.)
-Areas with less dense fat such as the inner knee and medial thigh generally do not benefit from application of ultrasound with lipoplasty.
+Most plastic surgeons with experience with UAL have reported better results with less fatigue in treating fibrous areas, such as gynecomastia, [6] the back, upper abdomen, and posterior hip rolls (see the images below).
+[7] Areas with less dense fat such as the inner knee and medial thigh generally do not benefit from application of ultrasound with lipoplasty.
 UAL is an adjunct to lipoplasty rather than an alternative methodology.

 Second-generation devices (eg, Lysonix, Mentor) use hollow cannulas for simultaneous aspiration and ultrasound delivery, allowing the quality of the aspirate to be monitored.
 When the aspirate changes from pale yellow to pink or gray, emulsification is complete.
 This is a clinically significant end point that must be respected when using second-generation devices.